CallumStout/DriveInsight/README.md

 6. In the **Drives** pane, clicking **Run Scan** calls `GetTopFoldersAsync(rootPath)` in normal scan mode.
 7. The scanner computes folder sizes with a bounded parallel directory queue, orders by descending bytes, and returns top N folders (default: 20).
 8. Clicking **Deep Scan** starts an elevated helper process through UAC, connects to it over a named pipe, and requests a deep top-folder scan for the selected drive.
-9. Deep Scan relaxes protected-folder exclusions while still skipping reparse points/junctions and special protected files.
+9. Scans do not intentionally exclude files by name, system attribute, or protected-path segment.
+Reparse points/junctions are still skipped to avoid recursive traversal and double-counting.
 The elevated helper remains alive for the deep scan session so expanding deep-scanned child rows does not prompt for UAC every time.
 10. Expanding a normal row lazily loads immediate children and computes their sizes in normal mode.
 Expanding a deep-scanned row asks the elevated helper to load and size that folder's immediate children.
 11. In the **Storage Breakdown** pane, selecting a drive calls `GetStorageBreakdownAsync(...)`.
 12. The storage breakdown reuses top-folder scanning, adds an **Other scanned files** bucket, and adds **System / Protected** for used drive space that cannot be attributed to accessible scanned files.